mcozcn/core/docs/supabase-auth-and-rls.md

 - Add example SQL migration files to this repo for the policies above, and/or
 - Add a small serverless function (`/api/write`) example that proxies write requests, validates your local admin token, and performs the write with `service_role` privileges.

+Restricted RLS example (recommended)

+If you prefer a safer, restrictive policy that **only allows writes from the admin email `mos@core.com`**, use the SQL file `supabase/migrations/20251215100000_membership_packages_restricted_rls.sql`.
+It:

+- Enables RLS on `membership_packages`,
+- Adds a `allow_authenticated_select` policy so authenticated users can read,
+- Adds a `allow_mos_write` policy that allows INSERT/UPDATE/DELETE only when `auth.email() = 'mos@core.com'`.

+Run that migration in the Supabase SQL Editor to test whether admin writes succeed; if they do, you can then modify the policy to include other admin emails or tighter checks as needed.

 ---

 If you try to create a membership package and it still fails, please copy the exact error message shown in browser console (or app toast).
 I can then update the client to show a clearer error and/or implement a fallback (server proxy).